 Who is this resource written for?

-This resource is written for clinical operations sorting through practical questions around older adult clinical trial recruitment and the workflow decisions that usually come with it.
+This resource is written for clinical operations sorting through practical questions around older adult inclusion clinical trial recruitment and the workflow decisions that usually come with it.

 Does this guide replace study-team review or medical advice?